Surjith-07/Nuchangeinformatics_Assingment_VotingSystem/README.md

 Purpose: To efficiently store candidate names and their corresponding vote counts.

 2. Setup a Spring Boot Project
-Create a new Spring Boot project using your preferred IDE or Spring Initializer.
+Create a new Spring Boot project using Spring Initializer.

 3. Implement Controller and Service
-Create a VotingController class to handle incoming HTTP requests.
-Create a VotingService class to manage the business logic.
+Create a VotingController class to handle incoming HTTP requests.(GET,POST) Create a VotingService class to manage the business logic.

 4. Implement Basic APIs